Its time for a quick chicken curry!! A one pan meal, prepared and cooked in under 30 minutes with all the taste and

 It can all get out of control very quickly.
 Trust me I know - I have been there, I have walked the dark path of shame the next morning with a slight garlic hangover and huge bloated belly.

 So, what to do??
-Obviously you know I’m going to tell that you can make it yourself.
-And homemade curry is one of the most satisfying things to eat, once you’ve gone to the effort of making it!
+Obviously you know I'm going to tell that you can make it yourself.
+And homemade curry is one of the most satisfying things to eat, once you've gone to the effort of making it!
 My usual chicken tikka curry, although fantastic, does take a while to make and does including the making of your own tikka paste.
-Likewise for my super authentic Thai green curry and Thai green curry paste, Thai red curry with Thai red curry paste and Massaman curry with Massaman curry paste.
+Likewise for my super authentic Thai green curry with Thai green curry paste, Thai red curry with Thai red curry paste and Massaman curry with Massaman curry paste.
 All very nice, and great if you have the whole day to cook and you're after a romantic dinner recipe for a cosy night in.
-But not great when its late and you need a curry – right now.
+But not great when its late and you need a curry - right now.

 The point of this recipe was to create a tasty authentic curry dish, with minimal ingredients and time, but maximum flavour and enjoyment.
 The fact that this can also be thrown into one pan really saves on time and washing up.
 I do like a one pan meal and even like to make my own fish biryani rice dish in the tradition dum way (steaming everything in one pot).